 The future of the mainstream desktop market

 Intel seems to be taking things slow and safe lately.
 Improving processing performance has reached the minimum possible level to call it an upgrade.
 In addition, anyone who cares about heat emissions in the desktop market does not seem to be getting products to help his concerns.
 Despite the dramatic shift from 22 to 14 nm in the manufacturing process, using both processors feels similar in heat and electricity.

 A lot of engineering went to the graphics side of the processor.
 Improvement of nearly 50 percent is not going to be evident Intel Over and over to make sure you can play with the new processors, the minimum requirements for high-quality movies and browser games have gone through four generations. the mother Intel Aspires to gaming processors that will not require a dedicated video card, or perhaps it is preparing micro-architecture Graphical that she will soon be planting in video cards dedicated to gamers?
 At the moment you can only wonder.

 One thing is quite clear, there does not seem to be a serious demand today to improve processing power in the desktop market and Intel is moving comfortably in this market while taking care of other markets that are as popular as Smartphones (Someone said Zenfone?), Ultras and mini computers.

-Increased-core i7 6700K I will warmly recommend to anyone looking for Performence Good and do not want to throw thousands on Extreme.
-Is the natural continuation of 4790K, at the price of 4790K and on a platform that offers a host of significant improvements.
+Increased-Core i7 6700K I would highly recommend to anyone looking for good performance and not wanting to throw thousands at Extreme.
+Is the natural sequel to the 4790K, priced at 4790K and a platform that offers a significant range of improvements.